In ancient times cats were worshipped as gods; they have not forgotten this - Terry Pratchett

 |Boarding gate - no way out boys|

-We have been fortunate since we had the cats, that the vet was mobile and would give them their checkups and vaccinations on the boat.
-Once we return to SE Asia, we will see if we can convince the local vet to come for a sail!
+We have been fortunate since we had the cats, that the Australian vet was mobile and would give them their checkups and vaccinations on the boat.
+In Langkawi, Malaysia, we found a wonderful vet who also does 'boat visits'.
 We use Dr Zoo sunscreen for Sinh who being a Lilac, has many 'pink' and pale areas.
-All the cats are dosed with Revolution monthly, even if they are unlikely to catch a flea or worm.
-Keith trims their nails monthly and the scratching post in the saloon is tied to the mast step offshore.
+Keith trims their nails monthly and we provide a scratching post in the saloon.
 We carry a cat First Aid Kit and medications from the vet.

 |Nail trimming time|